 For the centennial of the first flying tourbillon, Glashütte Original released a limited-edition timepiece that is, in the grand tradition of Saxon haute horlogerie, both technically complex in its execution and soberly understated in its presentation.
 The Alfred Helwig Tourbillon 1920, limited to just 25 pieces, follows in the footsteps of several other timepieces over the years that have incorporated a flying tourbillon, some also branded with Helwig’s name.

 Among these was 2013’s PanoLunar Tourbillon, containing the self-winding Caliber 93- 02, which combined an off-center subdial for hours and minutes, a moon-phase display and the hallmark large “Panorama” date display with a dial-side flying tourbillon at 7 o’clock.
 For the Senator Tourbillon “Edition Alfred Helwig,” released in 2017, the manufacture placed the flying tourbillon at 6 o’clock and the panorama date at 12 o’clock (sans moon-phase), along with blued central hands and elegant Roman numeral hour markers, for a more symmetrically balanced aesthetic; this watch was powered by another automatic movement, Caliber 94-03.
 Definitely not to be described as understated was 2019’s Senator Chronometer Tourbillon Limited Edition, which was the first watch to combine a flying tourbillon, a stop-seconds mechanism with a zero reset and detent minutes in a single movement.
 Limited to 25 pieces, the watch was housed in a platinum case and featured an off-centered time-display subdial staged atop an exquisitely embellished movement (Caliber 58-05) with a plethora of mechanisms exposed on the dial side, including the tourbillon at 6 o’clock.
-All of these watches were very distinctive from each other but they all shared one aspect that this year’s new model does not: all were designed to display Helwig’s invention prominently on the face of the watch.
+All of these watches were very distinctive from each other but they all shared one aspect that the latest model does not: all were designed to display Helwig’s invention prominently on the face of the watch.

 The Alfred Helwig Tourbillon 1920 features a rose-gold case measuring 40 mm in diameter and 11.6 mm thick.
 Its dial is made of solid gold that has been silver-plated in a friction process and is encircled by a railroad chapter ring and a set of rod-shaped applied indexes.
 Sweeping over the dial are two filigreed hands, also in rose gold.